-Noting that the issues were the type of thing "that keeps me up at night," Stavropoulos said the utility is "really going to crack down on these [over-pressurizing incidents]."
+Noting this is the type of thing "that keeps me up at night," Stavropoulos said the utility is "really going to crack down on these [over-pressurizing incidents]."
 The goal is to get the incidents to zero, he said.

-A PG&E spokesperson said "the important thing to note is that the incidents were very small, but Stavropoulos has said this number of incidents is unacceptable."
+While acknowledging that the report on the amount of over-pressurization incidents was basically accurate, a San Francisco-based PG&E spokesperson said "the important thing to note is that they were very small, but Stavropoulos has said this number of incidents is unacceptable."
 As a result, the utility is "doing everything it can" to make sure the incidents aren't repeated.

 The incidents were spread throughout the utility's territory, including the peninsula area south of San Francisco where the pipelines involved in the San Bruno incident are in place.